unopim/unopim-docs/docs/0.1/plugins/create-plugin.md

 A plugin is a self-contained module that encapsulates specific features or functionality, allowing developers to add custom features without altering the core codebase.
 This approach not only preserves the integrity of the core system but also ensures that updates and maintenance can be carried out smoothly.

-By developing plugins, you can introduce new functionalities, integrate third-party services, or customize existing features to better meet your business requirements.
+By developing packages, you can introduce new functionalities, integrate third-party services, or customize existing features to better meet your business requirements.
 Each plugin is isolated, promoting clean code practices and enabling easier debugging and testing.

 This guide will take you through the process of creating a plugin for UnoPim, from setting up the directory structure to defining configurations, routes, controllers, models, and views.
-By the end of this guide, you will have a solid understanding of how to develop and integrate plugins into the UnoPim platform, enhancing its capabilities while maintaining a robust and maintainable codebase.
+By the end of this guide, you will have a solid understanding of how to develop and integrate packages into the UnoPim platform, enhancing its capabilities while maintaining a robust and maintainable codebase.

 ## Prerequisites